Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

-HDT is capable of transforming the current healthcare sector.
-As shown in Fig. \ref{HDT_arc}, the HDT architecture consists of six fundamental components, i.e., \emph{data acquisition; digital modelling and virtualization; communication; computation; data management; and data analysis and decision making}.
+HDT is capable of revolutionizing the current healthcare sector.
+As shown in Fig. \ref{HDT_arc}, we summarize the universal framework of HDT from \cite{387, 476, 477, 478}, which consists of six fundamental components, i.e., \emph{data acquisition; digital modelling and virtualization; communication; computation; data management; and data analysis and decision making}.